Registering your computer or networked device on the IU network

 If you are a campus housing resident, you may register up to five network-enabled devices in your residence.

 If you live off campus and are not registering devices for use in campus housing, you may register up to 10 devices.

 You may register any combination of devices you wish.
 For example, in campus housing you could register your computer, smartphone, tablet, gaming console, and Internet-capable television device, or two computers, a smartphone, an e-reader, and a gaming console.

-Note: Departmental or school-based IT Professionals may register an unlimited number of devices.
+Note: Departmental or school-based IT Pro may register an unlimited number of devices.